thelightdesigner/ScuffedWalls/Functions.md

 adds on custom noodle data to notes between the function time and endtime

  - toBeat: float
- - NoteColor: red, blue, bomb
+ - NoteColor: red, blue, bomb, 1, 2, 3, 4; the type of the note
  - appendTechnique: int(0-2)
  - generic custom data